junglesta/wherenodoctor/_posts/2016-01-01-08-how-to-measure-and-give-medicine.md

 ## taking medicines on a full or empty stomach

-Some medicines work best when you take them when the stomach is empty—that is, one hour before meals.
+Some medicines work best when you take them when the stomach is empty, that is, one hour before meals.

 Other medicines are less likely to cause upset stomach or heartburn (chest pain) when taken along with a meal or right afterwards.
 This information can be put on the same note as the drawing for dosage.